Frequently Asked Questions

 Q. What is the Elementary School at Chewonki?

-The Elementary School at Chewonki is an intentionally small independent school for children in grades 3-6 (enrolling grade 7 for fall 2017 and growing to include grade 8 in 2018), located in Wiscasset, Maine, on a 400-acre peninsula in the midcoast region.
-After 101 years of educating children and young adults, Chewonki is known nationally for providing transformational learning in nature.
-This place-based program models the best of innovative, integrated academic and experiential learning.
+The Elementary School at Chewonki is an intentionally small independent school for children in grades 3-7 (growing to include grade 8 in the 2018-19 school year), located in Wiscasset, Maine, on a 400-acre peninsula in the midcoast region.
+After more than 100 years of educating children and young adults, Chewonki is known nationally for providing transformational learning in nature.
+This place-based elementary school program models the best of innovative, integrated academic and experiential learning.
 Our teaching incorporates an understanding of childhood development to ensure social, emotional, and intellectual growth and is designed to reflect the best current research and practices for high-impact teaching and learning.

 The interdisciplinary curriculum begins with science, social studies, and outdoor exploration, and aligns math, literacy, arts, language, music, and life skills.
 Students spend time in a beautiful classroom working on core academics and then transition to learning actively outside on Chewonki property, no matter the season or weather.
 We work to instill a love for learning that will lay a solid foundation to support success in high school, college, and beyond, thanks to the excellent teachers, supportive learning community, standards-relevant curriculum, 21st-century skills development, and an array of meaningful place-based learning experiences.

 Each classroom has a maximum of 12 students, providing a teacher-student ratio of 1:6 or better.
 This small size allows for flexibility as an expeditionary group, safe management of risk, and the ability to create a supportive and productive learning community.

 Q. What grades do you offer?

 We currently have students in grades 3-7 and will be adding grade 8 for the 2018-19 school year.

 Q. How many students will you accept for the 2018-19 school year?